CMP-Studio/inclusion-guidelines/README.md

-# Inclusion Guidelines
+# Carnegie Museum of Pittsburgh Inclusion Guidelines

+Carnegie Museums of Pittsburgh welcomes all visitors, both on-site and online.
+We work to assist visitors with disabilities in obtaining reasonable and appropriate accommodations, and in supporting equal access to services, programs, and activities.

+This web accessibility guide includes best practices, resources, and practical advice about how to ensure all users have equal access to information and functionality.
+These best practices are targeted at helping the Carnegie Museums web team meet WCAG A & AA level standards on all future website creation.

+This project is a collaboration between the [Innovation Studio](http://studio.carnegiemuseums.org) at Carnegie Museums of Pittsburgh and [Bearded](http://bearded.com), and it is our goal to have these formalized web accessibility guidelines scale outward to become the comprehensive inclusion handbook for our museums.

 ## A Middleman Project Template with Stubble Integration.

-This is an opinionated [Middleman](http://middlemanapp.com) template to get the team at [Bearded](http://bearded.com) building static sites quickly.
+This is an opinionated [Middleman](http://middlemanapp.com) template to get the team at Bearded building static sites quickly.

 It encourages third-party asset management via [Bower](http://bower.io), and includes a default `bower.json` file.